 Located on the eastern border of Foz Do Douro, Lordelo Do Ouro will have you just minutes from the most fantastic beaches the city has to offer, all while staying in a more traditional area, with a quieter, local vibe to it.

 Among the most popular attractions in the area are the Chapel Of Santa Catarina and the Sao Martinho De Lordelo Church.
-Two beautiful buildings, the former provides the opportunity to witness some stunning views of both the city and the sea, while the latter still rings its bell every hour, which gives you that classic, small town feel.
+Two beautiful buildings, the former provides the opportunity to witness some great views of both the city and the sea, while the latter still rings its bell every hour, which gives you that classic, small-town feel.

 For those looking for a more natural, outdoor experience, the area also features a number of beautiful gardens, such as The Garden Of Calem, with its stunning statues and rockeries, and the Jardim Botanico, a beautiful botanical garden, filled with an incredible range of plants and flowers.

-The most famous though, is the Serralves Park.
-Containing a classical Villa and the Serralves Museum, the second most visited museum in Portugal and in the top 100 in the entre world, there perhaps isn’t a better place to learn about the history of the area than right here, all while surrounded by beautiful, natural scenery.
+The most famous though is Serralves Park.
+Containing a classical Villa and the Serralves Museum, the second most visited museum in Portugal and in the top 100 in the entire world, there perhaps isn’t a better place to learn about the history of the area than right here, all while surrounded by beautiful, natural scenery.

-With ease of access to the busier areas, shops, dining options and nightlife of both Foz and the city centre, all while offering a lower price on accommodation than either of those can provide, this is an ideal spot for anyone travelling on a budget or seeking a bit of variety during their stay.
+With the ease of access to the busier areas, shops, dining options, and nightlife of both Foz and the city center, all while offering a lower price on accommodation than either of those can provide, this is an ideal spot for anyone traveling on a budget or seeking a bit of variety during their stay.

 We move now to the very eastern part of the city and the district of Campanha.
 Being located right on the outskirts of Porto, the region has a very residential feel to it.
 This makes it an ideal spot to stay for those looking to be completely out the way of the hustle and bustle of the tourist areas.

-Speaking of transportation, that is the topic of perhaps the most famous and important location in the district, as this is, unsurprisingly, where Campanha Train Station can be found.
+Speaking of public transport, that is the topic of perhaps the most famous and important location in the district, as this is, unsurprisingly, where Campanha Train Station can be found.

-Our next destination is very much like the previous one when discussing its main selling points.
-This time found in the very north of the city, it is another residential area, with a smaller range of lower priced accommodation.
+Located the very north of the city, Ramalde is another residential area, with a smaller range of lower-priced accommodation.
 There are two distinct differences between it and Campanha though.

 First off, being in the western side of the city, it is much closer to the beaches in Foz Do Douro.
 That means you have a little more choice if you plan to spend a few days exploring the sights and others lazing on the sand.

-It is worth noting however, that it is slightly further from the city centre if seeing the sights there is your main priority, though it’s still less than 20 minutes away by car.
+It is worth noting, however, that it is slightly further from the city center if seeing the sights there is your main priority, though it’s still less than 20 minutes away by car.

-Our penultimate destination of Massarelos is located in the south of the city, bordered to the south by the Douro River and to the west by the neighbourhood of Lordelo Do Ouro.
+Massarelos is located in the south of the city, bordered by the Douro River to the south and Lordelo Do Ouro to the west.